Viir/bots/guide/eve-online/developing-for-eve-online.md

 ----

 Any questions?
-The [BotEngine forum](https://forum.botengine.org) is the place to meet other developers and get help.
+The [BotLab forum](https://forum.botlab.org) is the place to meet other developers and get help.